John Black (martyr): January assault

 The accused men were Protestant activists in Edinburgh, Jasper Ridley, a biographer of John Knox, characterised them as a "Protestant murder gang".
 Although the members of assize at the trials can be identified as Catholic sympathisers, most of the gang were acquitted.

+However, as an example of the 'complex and confused record' in Pitcairn's summary: "an assize list for Armstrong had all those returning guilty verdicts, seven of the 13 members deleted and the whole list is marked 'absentes'".
+The security of the convictions were difficult: "it must either speak volumes for the fear of Armstrong's 'Protestant murder gang' or testify to a general desire of most conservatives in the 1560s to lie low".
+Armstrong had a history of drawn out proceedings in attacks against Catholics where no conviction was brought despite, for instance,"carrying pistols".

+March murder

 On 9 March Black was killed in his bed.
 On the same night David Rizzio was murdered at Holyrood Palace.
 The latter was killed by a group of Protestants in league with the then religiously wavering king consort Henry Stuart.

 Within two years, the king consort Henry Stuart would himself be murdered.

 Whilst there are official state records regarding the murder of Rizzio that even go so far as implicating John Knox and John Craig, there are no state records regarding the murder of Black.

 The Spanish court was informed by the ambassador in London Diego Guzmán de Silva that Rizzio, her secretary, and Black, her confessor, had been murdered.

 The murderous attacks on Rizzio and Black were summarised by historian Michael Lynch, as "having probably as many motives as there was conspirators".